-We are midwives, student midwives and others in the UK committed to improving the maternity care provided by the NHS.
-We strongly believe that all women have the right to a service tailored more closely to their needs, and a sympathetic attitude on the part of their professional attendants.
+We are midwives, student midwives and others committed to improving maternity services in the UK and internationally.
+We strongly believe that all women have the right to a service tailored closely to their needs, and a sympathetic attitude on the part of their professional attendants.

 We are a UK Registered Charity, No.1060525

 is for autonomous, empowered midwives to be able to support women’s choices in childbirth.
 We believe that midwifery matters.
 The full version of our vision is available here.

 is to provide support, information, leadership and practical assistance for midwives, student midwives and others so that maternity services are woman-centred, compassionate and human-scaled.

 - To reestablish the confidence of the midwife in her own skills as an autonomous practitioner

 - To provide support and care for midwives, other health professionals and maternity service users

 - To provide leadership in campaigns to further our vision

 - To encourage midwives in their support of women’s active participation in birth

 - To reaffirm the need for midwives to provide continuity of carer